melontini/andromeda-wiki/docs/mechanics/README.md

 description: Things and stuff idk
 ---

+### Dragon Fight Tweaks 🐉 (0.6.0+)

+#### 1. Respawn Crystals

+Makes destroyed end crystals to respawn after ~1.6 - 3 minutes.
+This makes the fight much harder and a bit more annoying.

+#### 2. Scale Health by Max Players

+Scales dragon's health based on the maximum amount of players that have been to the end during the fight.

+the formula is this: `Math.floor((Math.sqrt(500 * i)) * 10)`, where i is the number of players.

+#### 3. Shorter Crystal Tracking Range

+Reduces the range in which the dragon can heal itself with crystals from 32 blocks to 24 blocks.

+#### 4. Shorter Spikes

+All newly generated spikes will be shorter.

+***
 ### Throwable Items 🥏 (0.5.0+)

 Allows throwing certain items, which would otherwise be useless*